cran-task-views/Omics/Omics.md

     I/O tools for handling the most commonly used genomic datafile types.
-    `r pkg("valr")` can be used to read and manipulate genome intervals and signals. `r pkg("KRIS")` provides various routine functions for bioinformatics analysis of sequences. `r pkg("bioseq")` is a toolbox for manipulating biological (DNA, RNA and amino acid) sequences.
+    `r pkg("valr")` can be used to read and manipulate genome intervals and signals. `r pkg("KRIS")` provides various routine functions for bioinformatics analyses of sequences. `r pkg("bioseq")` is a toolbox for manipulating biological (DNA, RNA and amino acid) sequences.
-    `r pkg("ftrCOOL")` extracts features from nucleotide and peptide sequences and converts them to discrete numbers in order be used as predictors in machine learning models.\
+    `r pkg("ftrCOOL")` extracts features from nucleotide and peptide sequences and converts them to discrete numbers in order to be used as predictors in machine learning models.\
-    `r pkg("agvgd")` predicts "missense" based on the properties of amino acid side chains and protein multiple sequence alignments. `r pkg("RNAsmc")` provides functions to mine, compare and plot RNA secondary structure.
+    `r pkg("agvgd")` predicts "missense" substitutions based on the properties of amino acid side chains and protein multiple sequence alignments. `r pkg("RNAsmc")` provides functions to mine, compare and plot RNA secondary structure.
     `r pkg("vhica")` can be used to detect horizontal transfers of transposable